sebastiantoh/tp/docs/DeveloperGuide.md

   * Pros:
     * May have slightly improved performance since there is no need to compute the end date.
   * Cons:
     * User will have to input both start and end date, which can be tedious.

 * **Alternative 3:** Store start date, end date, and duration of the meeting.
   * Pros:
-    * Similar to **Alternative 1**, this approach is more user-friendly.
+    * More user-friendly since users can schedule meetings using just the start date and its duration.
-    * Compared to **Alternative 1**, this alternative is also more performant since the end date need not be re-computed.
+    * More performant since the end date need not be re-computed.
   * Cons:
     * There is the possibility that the three fields may no longer be in sync.
 Extra emphasis must be taken to ensure that these fields remain synchronised whenever either of these fields changes.